Ernest Ingenito

-Ernest "Ernie" Ingenito (May 27, 1924 – October 7, 1995) was an American spree killer who shot nine people, his wife Theresa Mazzoli and her family, killing five and injuring four, on November 17, 1950, in Franklin Township and Minotola, New Jersey.
+Ernest Martin "Ernie" Ingenito (May 27, 1924 – October 7, 1995) was an American spree killer who shot nine people, his wife Theresa Mazzoli and her family, killing five and injuring four, on November 17, 1950, in Franklin Township and Minotola, New Jersey.

 Early life

 Ingenito was born in Wildwood, New Jersey, on May 27, 1924, to Ernest and his wife, Helen (née Martin) Ingenito.
-He was the oldest of three children.
+He was the oldest of three children and was born into a family of Italian descent.
 The family moved frequently between Wildwood and Philadelphia, and his parents finally separated when he was thirteen.
 Ingenito first got in trouble for stealing when he was ten and was first sent to a reformatory at fourteen.
 He continued to go in and out of reformatories for the next few years until he was paroled and allowed to return to Wildwood to live with his mother.

 At age 17, Ingenito married 16-year-old Doris Breslin.
 Breslin became pregnant soon after and later gave birth to the couple's first child, a daughter, Dorothy.
 During the marriage, Ingenito was reportedly abusive towards his wife.
 Two years into the marriage, Ingenito was drafted to serve in the US Army; during World War II, he was stationed at Fort Belvoir in Virginia.
 He was dishonorably discharged in 1946 after being court-martialed twice: once for going AWOL (Ingenito left without permission after hearing that his wife was living with another man), and a second for striking two superior officers.
 He served two years of an eight-year sentence at Green Haven Correctional Facility, the military prison at Sing Sing, for the second offense.

 Ingenito and Doris were later divorced.